a1928375/Debugging-and-unit-testing/README.md

 # Debugging-and-unit-testing

-1. Debugger: The concepts of dubugger in IntelliJ.
+1. Debugger: The concepts of debugger in IntelliJ.

 2. JUnit5: The concepts of JUnit5 in Java.